Delicious Kabocha Soup with just a few simple ingredients. Enjoy this rich and creamy soup by dipping with your favorite bread.

 What’s Kabocha?

 Kabocha is an Asian variety of winter squash.
-Japanese simply call it Kabocha (南瓜、かぼちゃ、カボチャ) and the word kabocha refers to all kinds of pumpkins in Japan.
+The Japanese simply call it Kabocha (南瓜、かぼちゃ、カボチャ) and the word kabocha refers to all kinds of pumpkins in Japan.
 In Australia and New Zealand, kabocha is commonly called Japanese pumpkin and here in North America, we refer to it as Kabocha Squash or Kabocha.

-Kabocha has a dull-finished deep green skin (it’s edible!) and really bright yellow-orange color flesh on the inside.
+Kabocha has dull-finished deep green skin (it’s edible!) and really bright yellow-orange color flesh on the inside.
 It has a naturally sweet flavor, even sweeter than butternut squash, and it’s often used for desserts and baked goods in Japan.

 Be forewarned, even though it doesn’t look it, kabocha is really hard.
 If you are going to cut it for the first time, please be careful with the knife.
 Keep your fingers away from the knife’s sharp edge.